espocrm/documentation/docs/administration/upgrading-manually.md

 ## 1. Run rebuild.

-Make sure no error occured.
-If any error occured it means your Espo instance is faulty and need to be fixed before upgrade.
+Make sure no error occurred.
+If any error occurred it means your Espo instance is faulty and need to be fixed before upgrade.

 ## 2. Download an upgrade package.
 Unzip it.